-- All our policies which address issues of power and potential harm, e.g. Bullying, Equal opportunities, Handling, Positive Behaviour, need to be linked, to ensure a whole school approach. - Our child protection policy cannot be separated from the general ethos of the school, which should ensure that children are treated with respect and dignity, feel safe, and are listened to.
+- All our policies that address issues of power and potential harm, e.g. Bullying, Equal Opportunities, Handling, Positive Behaviour, need to be linked, to ensure a whole school approach. - Our Child Protection Policy cannot be separated from the general ethos of the school, which should ensure that children are treated with respect and dignity, feel safe, and are listened to.